minddust/minddust.github.io/_posts/2014-01-15-switch-to-github-pages.md

 * no server costs
 * no need for any dynamic content
 * highly available through github cdn
-* something new to learn

-I regret nothing and am really impressed about another awesome Github feature!
+I am really impressed of this awesome Github feature!